Arc spaces and the vertex algebra commutant problem: Vertex algebras

 We say that $a,b\in \text{QO}(V)$ {\it quantum commute} if $(z-w)^N [a(z),b(w)]=0$ for some $N\geq 0$.
 Here $[,]$ denotes the super bracket.
 This condition implies that $a\circ_n b = 0$ for $n\geq N$, so (\ref{opeform}) becomes a finite sum.
 A {\it commutative quantum operator algebra} (CQOA) is a QOA whose elements pairwise quantum commute.
 Finally, the notion of a CQOA is equivalent to the notion of a vertex algebra.
 Every CQOA $\cA$ is itself a faithful $\cA$-module, called the {\it left regular module}.
-Define Then $\rho$ is an injective QOA homomorphism, and the quadruple of structures $(\cA,\rho,1,\partial)$ is a vertex algebra in the sense of \cite{FLM}.
-Conversely, if $(V,Y,{\bf 1},D)$ is a vertex algebra, the collection $Y(V)\subset \text{QO}(V)$ is a CQOA. {\it We will refer to a CQOA simply as a vertex algebra throughout the rest of this paper}.
+Define Then $\rho$ is an injective QOA homomorphism, and the quadruple $(\cA,\rho,1,\partial)$ is a vertex algebra in the sense of \cite{FLM}.
+Conversely, if $(V,Y,{\bf 1},D)$ is a vertex algebra, $Y(V)\subset \text{QO}(V)$ is a CQOA. {\it We will refer to a CQOA simply as a vertex algebra throughout this paper}.